levaintech/levain-examples/README.md

 #### Adding & Managing Templates

-Examples (`./examples/*`) that have front matter and `template:` configured will be compatible with the Levain Launchpad launcher.
+Examples (`./examples/*`) that have frontmatter and `template:` configured will be compatible with the Levain Launchpad launcher.
 This means that you can create a new project from the Levain Launchpad and select the example you want to start with after whitelisting the example.
+For more information on the available frontmatter options, see the `./examples/contented.config.mjs` file.

 ## Read the Docs